Tuesday, 2 July 2013

 At an intersection of tiny roads, we left the bitumen and took a red dirt track up past some vines and into a mass of apple orchards, where the trees, espaliered in rows onto stout trellises and separated by strips of lawn, hung heavy with green fruit.

-A couple of athletic looking men appeared, sprinting towards us and passing by with a wave.
+A couple of athletic looking men sprinted towards us and passed by with a wave.